alvivar/bite/README.md

     +1 numberkey
     > 10

+To append a value, use **+**.

+    + somelist one
+    > one

+    + somelist , two
+    > one, two

+To delete a key and his value, use **d**.

+    d somelist
+    > OK

 To get a value, use **g**.

+    s somekey Some string as a value
+    > OK

-    g somekeyname
+    g somekey
-    > Some string as a value I guess
+    > Some string as a value

     g keywithoutvalue
     >

-For JSON use the dot notation on keys.
+A cool thing about **bite**, is that can make a query to get multiple values, as long as you use a **dot** to connect the keys.

     s data.name Bite
     s data.why Simplest database ever
     s data.author.name Andrés Villalobos
     s data.author.twitter matnesis

+This way you can use **b** to get a list of keys and values from the children of a particular key.

+    b data.author
+    > name Andrés Villalobostwitter matnesis

+You may think that there is nothing separating each key value, but **b** uses the byte 0 as separator.

-So you can construct JSON with **js**.
+A more classic behaviour, is that you can construct JSON with **js**.

     js data
     >